 A lot of people misunderstand the concept of motivation & I do not blame them for this.
 This is not a science.
-Motivation is like neutrons & protons.
+It is like neutrons & protons.
 No one has seen them IRL but we all know that they exist.

 The term motivation is derived from the word “motive”.
 The word ‘motivation’ as a thing implies a goal, as an action word this word implies moving without hesitation.
 Hence, motives are powers which actuate individuals to act as it were, in order to guarantee the satisfaction of a specific human need at any given moment.
 Behind each human activity, there is a thought process.

-Motivation may be defined as a planned managerial process, which stimulates people to work to the best of their capabilities, by providing them with motives, which are based on their unfulfilled needs.
+It may be defined as a planned managerial process, which stimulates people to work to the best of their capabilities, by providing them with motives, which are based on their unfulfilled needs.

 “Motivation means a process of stimulating people to action to accomplish desired goods.” —William G. Scott